How long to come off duloxetine

 • Reach out to a support system of friends, family, or a therapist for emotional support and guidance during this challenging time.

-See also Duloxetine dr 20 mg
+See also Duloxetine binding affinity

 By following these tips and seeking professional help when needed, you can navigate the duloxetine withdrawal process with greater ease and minimize discomfort along the way.
 Remember that everyone’s experience with withdrawal is unique, so be kind to yourself and prioritize self-care during this time.